Skip to content

 Governor Jared Polis speaking at a Building a Stronger Colorado event

-For a complete overview of all Colorado rebate programs (Xcel, state tax credits, HEAR, and local programs), see our Colorado Heat Pump Rebates & Incentives guide.
+For a complete overview of all Colorado rebate programs (Xcel, state tax credit, Power Ahead Colorado, HEAR, and local programs), see our Colorado Heat Pump Rebates & Incentives guide.
 This article focuses specifically on HEAR.

 TL;DR